Producers share bull selection, management and expansion intent

-English breeds have dominated the U.S. cowherd genetic base for many years, but a January 2014 online survey of 1,245 producers in the Beef Today/Farm Journal database shows more detail.
+English breeds have dominated the U.S. cowherd genetic base for many years, but a January 2014 online survey of 1,245 producers in the Beef Today database shows more detail in their seedstock decisions.

 Based on those who named Angus as the primary breed of cow and listed no other breed of bull used or purchased in the past three years, 34% of herds can be considered straight-bred Angus.
 That’s about four times the number of all other straight-bred herds.

-Producers surveyed operated mainly in the North central, South central, Midwest and Southeast regions, but the West, Northwest and Northeast were also represented.
-Survey data showed more non-Angus bulls used in the North central region.
+Producers surveyed operated mainly in the North-central, South-central, Midwest and Southeast regions, but the West, Northwest and Northeast were also represented.
+Survey data showed more non-Angus bulls were used in the North-central region.

-Producers aged 46 to 75 years made up 79% of the group, followed by those 30-45 and more than 75; the 3% who were less than 30 years old were much more likely to use Angus bulls (70%), and at the other end, those older than 75 used the most other breeds.
-Other than those two ends that were not well represented, the older the producer, the more likely they were to use Angus bulls.
+Producers aged 46 to 75 years made up 79% of the group, followed by those 30 to 45 and more than 75; the 3% who were less than 30 years old were much more likely to use Angus bulls (70%).
+Those older than 75 used other breeds the most.
+Other than those two ends that were not well represented, the older the producer, the more likely he or she was to use Angus bulls.

-Results of the survey were cross-tabulated by breeding system and genetics as well as trait preferences and other answers to create profiles for various mindsets among producers.
+Operational insight.
+Results of the survey were cross-tabulated by breeding system and genetics as well as respondents’ trait preferences and other answers to create profiles for various mindsets among producers.